jeffery-jefferson/LL1-Parser-Java/README.md

 Going forward, I will refer to the MacOS shell execution for simplicity.
 All parameters used are the same in both versions, so only the base command will be different.

+**Note:** If the file does not work with a permission denied error, you need to add execution files to run file.

+ - For MacOS use `chmod +x ./run.sh`
+ - For Windows, the CMD determines the file as executable by its file extension

 ## Parameters
 ```
 ./run.sh --test